-Types of LED faults:
+Two main types of LED faults are:

-- Finding and repairing component level faults - Connection/soldering faults
+- Component level faults - Connection/soldering faults

-2.3.4.1 Steps for Diagnosing LED Fault
+The following figure lists the steps of diagnosing and repairing an LED fault as a result of loose connection:

-- Step 1: Connect the LED light that is not functioning with the AC source. - Step 2: If the light does not switch on, look for loose or de-soldered wires and connections. - Step 3: Solder the wire and check for any loose connections so that the light can be operational again.
+Connect the LED light that is not functioning with the AC source.

+If the light does not switch on, look for loose or de-soldered wires and connections.

+Solder the wire and check for any loose connections so that the light can be operational again.

-Light Engine Fault:
+Fig. 3.3.10: Steps of diagnosing an LED fault as a result of loose connection

+The following figure lists the steps for diagnosing and repairing a light engine fault:

-- Step 1: Disassemble the parts of the LED light, if there are no faults in the connections. - Step 2: Ensure that the light engine as well as the DC supply complies with the voltage/current requirements of the LED product. - Step 3: If the LED light engine is found to be faulty, replace it.
+Disassemble the parts of the LED light, if there are no faults in the connections.

+Ensure that the light engine as well as the DC supply complies with the voltage/current requirements of the LED product.

+If the LED light engine is found to be faulty, replace it.